dariocc/blog.dario.nu/content/about/index.md

 draft: false
 ---

-My name is Darío Cutillas Carrillo and I'm a software engineer.
+My name is Darío Cutillas Carrillo and I’m a software engineer.